pubnub/pubnub-mcp-server/resources/sdk_docs/dart_message-actions.md

 ```

 Parameters:
-- channel (String, required): Channel the message was sent to.
+- channel: String — Channel the message was sent to.
-- messageTimetoken (Timetoken, required): Timetoken of the target message.
+- messageTimetoken: Timetoken — Timetoken of the target message.
-- actionTimetoken (Timetoken, required): Timetoken of the message action to remove.
+- actionTimetoken: Timetoken — Timetoken of the action to remove.
-- keyset (Keyset, optional): Override the default keyset configuration.
+- keyset: Keyset (optional) — Override default keyset configuration.
-- using (String, optional): Keyset name from keysetStore to use.
+- using: String (optional) — Keyset name from keysetStore to use.

 ### Sample code

 ```
 `1  var result = await pubnub.deleteMessageAction(
 2      'my_channel', Timetoken(15610547826969050), Timetoken(15610547826969159));